Authentication#

 Create OAuth2 access and refresh token.

-│ not set (default) the hostname is read │
+(default) the hostname is read from a config file

-│ refresh token. refresh the access token. │
+token. refresh the access token.
+This is

-│ This is recommended for non-interactive │
+recommended for non-interactive environments.

-│ token is still valid. │
+still valid.

-│ -v INTEGER Increase verbosity [default: 0] │
+-v Increase verbosity [default: 0]

-│ --version -V Show version an exit │
+-V, --version Show version an exit

-│ --help Show this message and exit. │
+--help Show this message and exit.

 You can create a token using your user name and password.
 For security reasons you can not pass your password as an argument to the command line interface.
 This means that you can only create a new token with help of a valid refresh token in a non-interactive session.
 Such as a batch job.